tyler-bennett52/reading-notes/README.md

 2. Measure time improving, not just results
 3. Enjoy the successes because it means the process is working and that I must KEEP GOING

-You can check out more of my work (lol not really yet) at [my Github](https://github.com/tyler-bennett52)
+You can check out more of my work (lol not really yet) at [Github](https://github.com/tyler-bennett52)